The ultimate used car buying guide for UK drivers in 2025

 MOT history: A window into a vehicle’s true condition

 In addition to a history check, reviewing the car’s MOT history is another vital part of the buying process.
 The MOT test exists to ensure vehicles on UK roads are safe, roadworthy, and compliant with emissions standards.
-However, it also offers something just as valuable to buyers — a transparent view of how well the car has been maintained over time.
+But it also offers something just as valuable to buyers — a transparent look at how well the car has been maintained over time.

 The Auto Experts integrate MOT data directly into their reports, allowing buyers to cross-check service records with official DVSA data before making a decision.